mas-bandwidth/reliable/README.md

 1. Acknowledgement when packets are received
 2. Packet fragmentation and reassembly
-3. RTT and packet loss estimates
+3. RTT, jitter and packet loss estimates

 reliable is stable and production ready.